Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.19_ps2-5/README.md

 ### Limitations

 The sound module included with this kernel version does not work.
 This is a known longstanding issue.
-To mitigate this, the 2.2.1 sound module can be forcefully loaded into the 2.2.19 kernel module at runtime.
+To mitigate this, the 2.2.1 sound module can be forcefully loaded into the 2.2.19 kernel module at runtime, after which audio output should function correctly.
 Accomplishing this is outlined further below.

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.2.19_ps2-5).
-All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.
+All appropriate kernel options outlined throughout this repository are enabled in this configuration file.
 This configuration file should work with both PS2 Linux Beta Release 1 and PS2 Linux Release 1.0.

 ## Extracting Required File From Playstation BB Navigator 0.10 Disc 2

 Attach Playstation BB Navigator 0.10 Disc 2 to the system with the ```mipsEEel-linux-*``` toolchain installed.
-Mount the DVD as UDF.
+Mount the DVD as UDF (as root or via sudo).
 ```bash
 mount -t udf /dev/cdrom /mnt/cdrom
 ```